Article Format-Structure

 Figure and table requirement:

 All figures or photographs must be submitted as jpg or png files with distinct characters and symbols at 300 dpi (dots per inch).
 Tables and equations should be in an editable rather than image version.
 Tables must be edited with Word/Excel.
 Equations must be edited with Equation Editor.
 Figures, tables and equations should be numbered and cited as Figure 1, Figure 2, Figure 3, etc. in sequence.
+Figures and tables should be embedded into the main text and not at the end of the main text.

 References format: